Friday, December 12, 2008

 Joy of Sex (UPDATED!)

-1. Don't be a prima donna: Nobody likes a prima donna.
+This was just passed along to me, and I thought you guys would appreciate in.
+Colleen Lindsay has started a Pimpin' Your Book series over at The Swivet, and one of her latest entries is about how to work effectively with your publicist.
+Recommended reading for all current and want-to-be authors.
+Some choice tips:1.
+Don't be a prima donna: Nobody likes a prima donna.
 Think about about what you're asking for before you ask.
 Is it really necessary or did someone tell you that this is what you're supposed to ask for as an author?
 Difficult, high-maintenance authors develop a reputation with publicists, booksellers, producers, media escorts and other authors.

 2. Don't call your publicist several times a day with new questions.
 Don't send your publicist more than one email a day.
 Instead, gather up as many of your questions as possible into one email, and then wait for an answer before sending off another.